 \section{Abstract}

-Long weakly-nonlinear waves in a layered waveguide with an imperfect interface (soft bonding between the layers) can be modelled using coupled Boussinesq equations.
-Previously, we considered the case when the materials of the layers have close mechanical properties, and the system supports radiating solitary waves.
-Here we are concerned with a more challenging case, when the mechanical properties of the materials of the layers are significantly different, and the system supports wave packet solutions.
-We construct a weakly-nonlinear solution of the Cauchy problem for this system, considering the problem in the class of periodic functions on an interval of finite length.
-The solution is constructed for the deviation from the evolving mean value using a novel multiple-scales procedure involving fast characteristic variables and two slow time variables.
-By construction, the Ostrovsky equations emerging within the scope of this procedure are solved for initial conditions with zero mean while initial conditions for the original system may have non-zero mean values.
+Coupled Boussinesq equations describe long weakly-nonlinear longitudinal strain waves in a bi-layer with a soft bonding between the layers (e.g. a soft adhesive).
+From the mathematical viewpoint, a particularly difficult case appears when the linear long-wave speeds in the layers are significantly different (high-contrast case).
+The traditional derivation of the uni-directional models leads to four uncoupled Ostrovsky equations, for the right- and left-propagating waves in each layer.
+However, the models impose a ``zero-mass constraint'' i.e. the initial conditions should necessarily have zero mean, restricting the applicability of that description.
+Here, we bypass the contradiction in this high-contrast case by constructing the solution for the deviation from the evolving mean value, using asymptotic multiple-scale expansions involving two pairs of fast characteristic variables and two slow-time variables.
+By construction, the Ostrovsky equations emerging within the scope of this derivation are solved for initial conditions with zero mean while initial conditions for the original system may have non-zero mean values.
 Asymptotic validity of the solution is carefully examined numerically.
-We also discuss the application of the solution to the study of co-propagating waves generated by the solitary or cnoidal wave initial conditions, as well as the case of counter-propagating waves and the resulting wave interactions.
-One local and two nonlocal conservation laws ae obtained and used to control the accuracy of the numerical simulations.
+We apply the models to the description of counter-propagating waves generated by solitary wave initial conditions, or co-propagating waves generated by cnoidal wave initial conditions, as well as the resulting wave interactions, and contrast with the behaviour of the waves in bi-layers when the linear long-wave speeds in the layers are close (low-contrast case).
+One local (classical) and two non-local (generalised) conservation laws of the coupled Boussinesq equations for strains are derived, and these are used to control the accuracy of the numerical simulations.